Criticism of Fidesz: State media

 State media is said to be "entirely loyal to" Orbán and his government.
 Soon after taking office, the Fidesz government dispatched new managers to the offices of the Hungarian public radio that were later described as "propagandists" by one employee (a popular radio host).
 A third of the staff at public broadcasters was also purged.
 Journalists at the public broadcasters were directed to report on political issues so as to be favourable to the government and its message, faced political interference while reporting on certain topics (e.g. LGBT issues, climate change, and migration), needed to obtain permission from superiors before beginning to write or publishing reports on certain "sensitive" topics that were listed on an internal "watch list", and were prohibited from reporting certain topics.
 State media has been accused of refusing to cover anti-government protests.

 Klubrádió

 The independent opposition-aligned radio station Klubrádió was gradually stripped of radio frequencies until it was only able to broadcast from Budapest, and was to be taken off air by the Hungary's media council in 2011.
 After a campaign by listeners, Klubrádió was awarded a long-term frequency in March 2013.
 In February 2021, Klubrádió was finally stripped of its license by the media council (which is staffed by government supporters) after failing to file required paperwork in time.
 Other broadcasters had committed similar mistakes without suffering such a fate.
-It's appeal to restore its frequency was rejected by the media council in March 2021, saying the filing contained errors and did not meet legal requirements.
+Its appeal to restore its frequency was rejected by the media council in March 2021, saying the filing contained errors and did not meet legal requirements.
 The European Commission said it was considering legal action against Hungary for its failure to renew the radio station's license.